 - Tried & true classical design with beautiful and sturdy maple hardwood and functional upholstered padding on the seat board.

 - Completely modular setup that grows along with you as your abilities progress, with the option to customize your chair for a truly tailored Pilates workout.

 - A sleek aesthetic that makes this Pilates chair a good option for home workouts as it is easy to move and can fit well in small spaces.

 - 10 years of limited warranty backed by a trusted & reputable brand.

 The Balanced Body Wunda chair comes with 10 years of limited warranty covering the chair itself as well as its assortment of parts.

-While the Wunda chair doesn't see as much light as it's smaller EXO chair variant - this fantastic chair has garnered quite a bit of love from the online Pilates community, sitting at a nice and comfy 4.5 stars across a myriad of online reviews.
+While the Wunda chair doesn’t see as much light as it’s smaller EXO chair variant – this fantastic chair has garnered quite a bit of love from home gym owners as well as the online Pilates community, sitting at a nice and comfy 4.5 stars across a myriad of online reviews.

 If you’re looking to take your Pilates class home with you and kit out your very own home-based Pilates studio, then a reformer is one piece of Pilates equipment that you just can’t do without.
 And when it comes to picking out the best reformer out there – the Elina elite wood reformer is probably the single best pick to keep on your radar.

 It offers a very extensive range of standard features and innovations suited towards beginners and professionals alike, while also being the first (and only) stackable reformer available on the market in today’s day and age.

 - Sturdy and reliable maple wood frame for maximum longevity and stability.